 For clients who utilize health insurance: Co-pay and deductible costs will vary based on your plan.

 The answer to this lies in the severity of the immediate concern.
-CCAHope is a general mental health practice and does not offer specialty services in this area.
+CCAHope offers general mental health services and does not offer specialty services in this area.
 Still, many clients with eating issues are treated by our clinicians.
 During the initial consultation, we determine whether we can meet your needs or give an appropriate referral.

 A. Yes.
 CCAHope has several counselors with expertise in treating various addictive behaviors.
 During the Initial Consultation, we determine whether we can meet your needs or give you an appropriate referral.